Menu

 Geography in Conversation

-During the Q&A forum the audience will have 60 minutes to ask questions of the experts on their projects.
+During the Q&A forum the audience will have up to 60 minutes to ask questions of the experts on their projects.

 Email questionsonnotice@gmail.com